My Tiled Soul: a poem By John McKinley Pride Jr

 Popular posts from this blog

-Conspire to inspire thousands a poem By John M. Pride Jr
+The Arc: a poem By John McKinley Pride Jr

-Honest John (Bio Style): a poem By John McKinley Pride Jr
+The Ramblings of a Dreamer: a spoken word poem By John McKinley Pride Jr